MicrosoftDocs/learn/learn-pr/azure-devops/create-release-pipeline/includes/8-clean-up-environment.md

 You're all done with the tasks for this module.
 Here, you tear down the Azure resources you created for this module and also clean up your Azure DevOps environment.

 > [!IMPORTANT]
 > This page contains important cleanup steps.
 Cleaning up helps ensure that you don't run out of free build minutes.
-Be sure to perform the cleanup steps if you ran the template earlier in this module.
+It also ensures that you don't pay for Azure resources you no longer need.

 ## Clean up Azure resources